Proposal for a Renegade Baseball League

 Baseball isn't broken.
 But it's not particularly open to change, either.

-There's little value in pushing for Major League Baseball (MLB) to change their rules.
-The organization resists enacting major changes, and isn't quick to enact the minor changes they do make.
+There's little value in pushing for Major League Baseball (MLB) to change its rules.
+The organization resists enacting major changes, and it isn't quick to enact the minor changes they do make.
 Part of the reason why is that fans and players alike themselves are very resistant to change of any kind in the game.

 So, rather than propose rules changes I want to see in baseball but almost certainly never will, instead I will propose a brand new baseball league that implements all of the new rules ideas I have in mind.

 The Rules of the Renegade Baseball League: A Proposal

 If a group of well-funded and ambitious suits wanted to create a renegade baseball league, they should enact some rules-related changes to the current form of baseball regarding:

 - Rosters that require more well-rounded ballplayers

 - Using technology to make umpired calls more objective and fair, while retaining the authority of the umpire crew

 - Making the game faster without bastardizing the game itself

 - Normalizing, without eliminating, recently developed strategic elements that have limited the game of baseball